ucheuz/rrr-robot-sim/README.md

 ---

-## How It Works
+## Description of My Approach
+The core idea was to simulate a 3-link planar robotic arm (RRR configuration) that tracks a moving target in 2D space, with a particular focus on accurate kinematic control and basic obstacle avoidance.

+- **Forward Kinematics** (FK): Implemented using trigonometric relationships derived from the joint angles and link lengths.
+Each link’s position builds on the previous one
-- **Inverse Kinematics** (IK): Solved via gradient descent to minimise Euclidean distance from end-effector (EE) to the target.
+- **Inverse Kinematics** (IK): Solved numerically using gradient descent.
+I didn’t use closed-form solutions since the robot must constantly adapt to a dynamic target.
+Instead, the algorithm minimises the Euclidean distance between the end-effector and the target point.
+I used finite differences to estimate the gradient of the loss function with respect to each joint angle..

-- **Forward Kinematics** (FK): Uses vector sums from joint angles.
-- **Obstacle Avoidance**:
-  - Checks if the EE would enter the red circular zone.
-  - If so, it tries a rerouted position away from the obstacle.
-  - If rerouting fails, the robot freezes for that frame (visually shown as a break in the path).
+- **Obstacle Avoidance**: A static circular obstacle is placed near the tracking path.
+Before accepting a new movement, the system checks whether the end-effector would enter the obstacle region.
+If it does, the algorithm attempts to reroute the target slightly away from the obstacle in the opposite direction.
+If the reroute still leads to a violation, the robot simply holds its last safe position for that frame.
+This is a practical fallback I chose to avoid jittery or erratic movements near the boundary
+- **Path Logging & Visualisation**: To reflect failed movements, I introduce NaN entries into the logged end-effector path so that the animation shows a visual break in the blue tracking line.
+I also added magenta dots to highlight any violation attempts, allowing me to analyse weak points in the algorithm visually.

 - **Animation**: Displays arm joints, EE, target, obstacles, and violations.

 ---